tymyrddin/purple/source/docs/distribution-networks/simulation-substrate.md

 ## The tractable questions

 For security research grounded in [observable semantics](observable-semantics/index.rst), the expense is misplaced.
-The goal is not to prove "the transformer explodes under this attack."
-Useful questions are concrete:

-- Was a protection setting modified?
-- Did a breaker receive an unexpected open command?
-- Was an engineering workstation used outside a maintenance window?
-- Did an RTU accept a configuration download that does not match the baseline?
-- Did process values become inconsistent with expected operating state?
-- Did historian edits occur without corresponding work orders?
-- Did switching operations happen in the wrong sequence or outside the documented bedieningsplan?

-These observations can be represented without simulating megawatts flowing through copper.
-The expensive part of OT simulation is reproducing the physics.
-The comparatively cheap part is reproducing the evidence.
+The goal is not to prove that the transformer explodes under this attack but to answer concrete questions about the record: whether a protection setting was modified, whether a breaker took an unexpected open command, whether a workstation was used outside a window, whether process values drifted out of step with the operating state.
+Each can be represented without simulating megawatts through copper.
+The expensive part of OT simulation is reproducing the physics; the cheap part is reproducing the evidence.

 ## The abstraction layer

 Building a testbed around observable semantics rather than vendor-specific implementations carries a complex estate surprisingly far without standing up the plant behind it.

-A realistic distribution-network simulation needs:

-Evidence-emission systems (not full implementations)
+A realistic distribution-network simulation needs a handful of parts.
+The evidence-emitters come first, and one principle runs through all of them: each leaves the record, not the physics behind it.

-- A SCADA system that emits alarm and event journals, operator action logs, and switching commands.
-It need not run real load flow; it needs to log actions and state transitions consistently.
+- A SCADA that logs alarms, operator actions and switching commands, without running load flow.
-- A historian that records process values and audit trails of edits.
-It need not calculate physics; it needs to emit time-series data and change records in the format observable-semantics describes.
+- A historian that writes time-series and edit audit trails in the shape observable-semantics describes, without calculating a value.
-- Protection relays that emit sequence-of-events logs, fault records, and disturbance captures.
-A relay simulator driven by test scenarios can produce realistic event logs without simulating electromagnetic transients.
+- Protection relays that emit sequence-of-events, fault records and disturbance captures, driven by test scenarios rather than electromagnetic transients.
-- Engineering workstations that log configuration uploads, version comparisons, and connection records.
-Off-the-shelf tools or test harnesses can produce these logs.
+- Engineering workstations that log configuration uploads, version comparisons and connections, which off-the-shelf tools already do.
-- RTUs that log configuration downloads and state changes.
-A simulated RTU can accept commands and report state without driving actual hardware.
+- RTUs that log downloads and state changes and report state without driving hardware.

-Constraint systems (the procedural layer)
+The constraint systems are the procedural layer:

 - Work authorisation: documented work plans and switching plans, contractor appointments, shift approvals, maintenance windows.
 These can be a database and a state machine.